goldentooth/.github/profile/README.md

 GoldenTooth is my Pi Bramble (Cluster), which I'm building in order to have a fun-sized DevOps/MLOps playground without any important services or data.

 I'm building this cluster not to host anything in particular, but to act as something as a Chaos Zoo, where I just deploy things and then try to destroy them to learn about their behavior.
-No service has, or will have, any purpose other than as a way of learning about the other services.
+No service has, or will have, any purpose other than as a way of learning about itself or the other services.

 ## About the Cluster